tektoncd/community/teps/0003-tekton-catalog-organization.md

   * When the image for a step is specified via an input params, we should treat changes to the default value of that param in the same way as changes to a step image

-* New fields are added to the Task (new parameters, new results, new workspace, new input, new output, …) and they are going to affect behaviour of the task which might break the pipeline created with existing version.
+* New fields are added to the Task (new parameters, new results, new workspace, new input, new output, …) and they are going to affect the behaviour of the task which might break the pipeline created with existing version.

 * The command+arg or script is changed (and the behavior) changes